 An ancient Roman road is crossing this area which was used for transport and trade throughout centuries – from the time before Christ to the 18th century.
 The old path had been for very long times the link between the oak trees forest of Sakana and the coast of the Basque Country.
 This commercial vein was in particular flowering during the 16th and 17th centuries when boats went from this region for whale hunting to Terranova, the Eastern coasts of Canada.
 Some of the whale products where transported through this road into the heartland, and in return the area was supplying the coast with oak wood to construct and repair the ships.

 Probably, the trail was also part of the Camino de Santiago running from Bourdeaux to León and further to Santiago de Compostela.

 The trail located between mountains and mostly crossing forests had been made from old flagstones, so called “cantos”.
 The stones are partly still visible, partly covered under the ground, partly they had been disappeared during the past decades.
-So it will be necessary to clean the ground, to uncover the stones, to fix instable stones and to replace missing stones by new ones.
+So it has been necessary to clean the ground, to uncover the stones, to fix instable stones and to replace missing stones by new ones.

-In addition, a significant part of the project had been dedicated to educational activities linked to the two working tasks as well as to the history of the region: The history of the trail and its changing importance during the times had been explained in detail.
-The initiative reconstructing the historic ship explained her motivation, commented the original findings and in particular demonstrated and explained the used technologies.
+In addition, a significant part of the project has been dedicated to educational activities linked to the history of the region; the history of the trail and its changing importance during the times had been explained in detail.

-The project is organized by De Amicitia and Mancomunidad de Sakana, in partnership with European Heritage Volunteers.
+The project has been organized by De Amicitia and Mancomunidad de Sakana, in partnership with European Heritage Volunteers.